Drumcree conflict: 1972

-In March 1972, thousands of loyalists attended an Ulster Vanguard rally in the town, which was addressed by Martin Smyth (Grand Master of the Orange Order) and the mayor of Portadown.
+In March 1972, thousands of loyalists attended an Ulster Vanguard rally in Portadown, which was addressed by Martin Smyth, Grand Master of the Orange Order, and the mayor of Portadown.
 After the rally, loyalists attacked the Catholic neighbourhood around Obins Street, known as "The Tunnel".
-Following this, Catholic residents formed a protest group named the "Portadown Resistance Council", which called for the upcoming marches to be re-routed away from Obins Street (see map).
-The Ulster Defence Association (UDA), a then-legal loyalist vigilante and paramilitary group, warned of consequences if anything was done to stop the march.
+Catholic residents then formed a protest group, the "Portadown Resistance Council", which called for the upcoming marches to be re-routed away from Obins Street (see map).
+The Ulster Defence Association (UDA), a then-legal loyalist vigilante and paramilitary group, warned of consequences if the march was obstructed.

 The day before the march, Catholics sealed off Obins Street with makeshift barricades.
-On the morning of the march, Sunday 9 July, British troops and riot police moved in to secure the area.
+On the morning of Sunday 9 July, British troops and riot police moved in to secure the area.
 When they bulldozed the barricades they were stoned by Catholic protesters and responded by firing CS gas and rubber bullets.
-Once the area was secured, they allowed the 1,200 Orangemen to march along the road, which was lined by at least fifty masked and uniformed UDA members.
-The UDA men then made their way to Drumcree and escorted the Orangemen back into town along Garvaghy Road.
-With troops and police out in force, the march passed peacefully.
-However, on 12 July, three men were shot dead in Portadown.
+Once the area was secured, they allowed the 1,200 Orangemen to march along the road, which was lined by at least 50 masked and uniformed UDA members.
+The UDA men then travelled to Drumcree and escorted the Orangemen back into town along Garvaghy Road.
+With troops and police deployed in strength, the march passed without incident.

+On 12 July, three men were shot dead in Portadown.
 A Protestant, Paul Beattie, was shot in Churchill Park, a housing estate off Garvaghy Road.
-Hours later, a UDA member (and former police officer) entered McCabe's Bar and shot the Catholic pub-owner, Jack McCabe, and a Protestant customer, William Cochrane.
-That day, under tight security, the Orangemen again marched along Obins Street, this time from Corcrain Orange Hall to the town centre.
-On 15 July, Catholic civilian Felix Hughes was kidnapped, beaten, tortured and shot dead by the UDA in a Protestant area of the town.
+Hours later, a UDA member and former police officer entered McCabe's Bar and shot the Catholic pub-owner, Jack McCabe, and a Protestant customer, William Cochrane.
+Under tight security, the Orangemen again marched along Obins Street that day, from Corcrain Orange Hall to the town centre.
+On 15 July, Catholic civilian Felix Hughes was kidnapped, beaten, tortured, and shot dead by the UDA in a Protestant area of the town.
 He had been a long-time member of St Patrick's Accordion Band based on Obins Street.

-Later in the month, the Provisional Irish Republican Army (IRA) detonated a bomb on Woodhouse Street, and loyalists bombed a Catholic church.
-In the Obins Street area there was also a gun battle involving the IRA, the UDA, and the security forces.
-The UDA's involvement in the 1972 dispute made a lasting impression on Portadown's Catholics and Irish nationalists.
-The IRA warned that the UDA would not be allowed to repeat such actions.
+Later in July, the Provisional Irish Republican Army (IRA) detonated a bomb on Woodhouse Street, and loyalists bombed a Catholic church.
+In the Obins Street area, there was also a gun battle involving the IRA, the UDA, and the security forces.
+The UDA's involvement in the 1972 dispute made a lasting impression on Catholics and Irish nationalists in Portadown.
+The IRA stated that the UDA would not be allowed to repeat such actions.